M3hank/CodeCipher/README.md

 - **Special Characters in URL & HTML Entity Encoding**: While delving into URL Encoding and HTML Entity Encoding, you might observe that standard alphanumeric characters often remain unaffected.
 This intentional design caters to the special characters and is a standard behavior.
 So, if your text appears unchanged post-encoding, don't fret; it's all part of the plan!

-## 🤝 Join the Community

-The brainchild of [M3hank](https://github.com/M3hank), this project thrives on community collaboration.
-We heartily invite coders and enthusiasts alike to contribute, offer feedback, or even just drop by for a casual code chat!

 ## 📜 Licensing

 All rights reserved under the MIT License.
 For the specifics, kindly refer to the `LICENSE` file in the repository.